CS2353 - OBJECT ORIENTED ANALYSIS AND DESIGN

 OBJECTIVES:

-To learn basic OO analysis and design skills through an elaborate case study
+To learn basic OO analysis and design skills

 To use the UML design diagrams